Healthy Habits for Kids: the 5-2-1-0 Model

 - Al’s Action Story – ten-minute lesson featuring Al that includes lots of movement

 - Memory Game – reproducible Healthy Choices cards children can cut, color, and play with

 - My Fruit Salad – reproducible sheet for children to color the fruit they enjoy

 - Instruction sheet for Memory Game and My Fruit Salad

 - Lesson for Al’s Healthy Choices book – a 10 minute lesson expanding on themes taught in Al’s Healthy Choices book

 Healthy Al, Healthy Me Celebration Resources

 Each year, there is a Healthy Al, Healthy Me Day, but these resources can be used ANYTIME.
 It’s a chance to highlight the importance of teaching young children to eat healthy foods and be active.
-Use the 5-2-1-0 Activities above, invite families or community members, and showcase your commitment to teaching young children the healthy habits.
+Use any or all of the fun learning activities above, invite families or community members, and showcase your commitment to teaching young children the healthy habits.
 Many of the printable flyers, invitations, and party materials can be customized to include your information.